Looking for a business loan

 Upon registration, the taxpayer can anytime look back to the certificate issued to him in form REG-06 to know the State and Central jurisdiction.

-If the taxpayer had selected a wrong jurisdiction while applying for the GST registration, one can get it corrected.
+If the taxpayer had selected the wrong jurisdiction while applying for the GST registration, one can get it corrected.
 A separate submission of request to change the details of jurisdiction must be made before the administrative or IT cell of the respective State for the changes.